SeisComP/seiscomp/doc/base/tutorials/geofon_waveforms.rst

 You will use :program:`scconfig` to:

-* Add stations of the GEOFON seismic network, obtained from GEOFON, as a source of data.
+* Add stations of the GEOFON seismic network, obtained from GEOFON, as a source of data
-* Configure bindings to see these in your local system.
+* Configure bindings to see these in your local system

 :Pre-requisites for this tutorial:

 * :ref:`Installation<tutorials_postinstall>`

 :Afterwards/Results/Outcomes:

-* :program:`slinktool -Q` locally shows GE streams are available.
+* :program:`slinktool -Q` locally shows GE streams are available
 * :program:`scrttv` locally shows the GE station traces

 :Time range estimate:

-* 10-15 minutes.
+* 10-15 minutes

 :Related tutorial(s):

 * Tutorial on :ref:`tutorials_archiving`
 * Tutorial on :ref:`tutorials_servefdsnws`